smart-loft-bed-ideas-for-small-rooms-that-maximize-1.webp

 Add plywood reinforcement.

-16. Staircase Storage Loftstaircase-storage-loft-build-stairs-with-drawers-.webp
+16. Staircase Storage Loft

 Build stairs with drawers.